elemelop/Barcode/README.md

-# Barcode
+# QR-Code
-This is simple Barcode that is based on python
+This is a simple QR-Code that is based on python programming language!